 Whenever I travel to a big city, I always like to explore its different neighborhoods and see what they have to offer, and Madrid’s neighborhoods did not disappoint; each one has its own rhythm, style, and flavor.

 The one that stood out to me was Malasaña, Madrid’s hipster neighborhood.
-It is all about trendy restaurants and cafes, unique shops, and urban art, combined with a vibrant, young, and free vibe.
+It is all about trendy cafes, unique shops, and urban art, combined with a vibrant, young, and free vibe.
 After seeing a lot of the traditional Madrid, it was exciting to experience another side of it.

 Start your day with breakfast in one of Malasaña’s stylish cafes like Ojala or HanSo Cafe, where you can enjoy the atmosphere and decor as well as the food.
 After you are full and satisfied, take your time and wander around Malasaña’s colorful streets.